TOLL FREE NUMBER:

 Maquiladoras in Mexico are factories that operate under preferential tariff programs established and administered by Mexico and the United States.
 Also known as a maquila, foreign companies that produce goods receive special tax breaks on certain imported goods and raw materials from Mexico’s government when they establish a maquiladora.
-In other words, assembly components, materials, machinery and equipment for production purposes used in maquiladoras are allow to enter Mexico duty-free.
+In other words, assembly components, materials, machinery and equipment for production purposes used in maquiladoras are allowed to enter Mexico duty-free.

-The Maquiladora Program, now referred as the Immex program was introduced to improve the border region’s employment rates as well as attract foreign investment, mostly for manufacturing operations.
+The Maquiladora Program, now referred to as the Immex program was introduced to improve the border region’s employment rates as well as attract foreign investment, mostly for manufacturing operations.
 However, constant changing Mexican laws, in addition to the current reconsiderations of NAFTA (North American Free Trade Agreement) or its pending pivot to USMCA (United States Mexico Canada Agreement) continue to make management of a maquiladora in Mexico confusing.
 Labor in Mexico is inexpensive and courtesy of NAFTA, custom fees, tariffs and taxes are a much lower cost, which helps benefit the profits of corporations.

 The history of the Maquila Industry is a byproduct of the Bracero Program, which allowed millions of Mexican male workers to come to the United States on short-term, seasonal labor contracts, primarily in the agriculture sector.
 Created in 1942, this program was conceived as a solution to the labor shortages due to World War II.
 Between the years 1942 and 1964, there is an estimated 4.6 million signed contracts making it the largest U.S. contract labor program.